chenz4027/chenz4027/README.md

 ⚡ Fun Facts:
 - 👯 I’m looking to collaborate on projects that are using React/Patternfly.
-- 🌱 I’m currently learning React and Typescript.
+- 🌱 I’m currently using and learning React and Typescript.
 - 💞️ PortFolio:https://chenz4027.github.io/
 - 😄 Pronouns: She/Her